 Exodie C. Roe, III serves as Associate Administrator for the Office of Small and Disadvantaged Business Utilization (OSDBU) at the U.S. General Services Administration.

-As head of OSDBU, Exodie has nationwide responsibility for GSA’s small business programs and is the chief advocate for small and disadvantaged businesses.
-OSDBU promotes increased access to GSA’s nationwide procurement opportunities, and engages in activities that make it possible for the small business community to meet key contracting experts and receive counseling on the federal procurement process.
+As head of OSDBU, Exodie has nationwide responsibility for GSA small business programs and is the chief advocate for small and disadvantaged businesses.
+OSDBU promotes increased access to GSA nationwide procurement opportunities, and engages in activities that make it possible for the small business community to meet key contracting experts and receive counseling on the federal procurement process.

-During his congressional service, Exodie worked with congressional leadership and congressional members on political strategy, strategic communications, regulatory issues, advocacy, and a broad range of public policy initiatives, including small business legislation to strengthen minority and disadvantaged businesses.
-In 2019, Roe was honored by his alma mater as a “40 under 40” inductee for his public service achievements.
+During his congressional service, Roe worked with congressional leadership and congressional members on political strategy, strategic communications, regulatory issues, advocacy, and a broad range of public policy initiatives, including small business legislation to strengthen minority and disadvantaged businesses.
+In 2019, he was honored by his alma mater as a “40 under 40” inductee for his public service achievements.

-A native of Stockton, California, Exodie Roe is graduated of Dillard University with honors.
-He hold a Bachelor of Arts degree in political science.
+A native of Stockton, California, Exodie Roe is a graduate of Dillard University with honors.
+He holds a Bachelor of Arts degree in political science.